 There generally are more activity options and cheaper local operators once you're on the ground but check online for day tours and entrance fee rates to give you an idea of likely costs.

 I did the Annapurna circuit in tea houses.
 I spent under 1500 rupees Nepali per day, about 10 GBP.
-The trip for a month was about 800 GBP plus air fares, including much more expensive hotels in Pokhara and Kathmandu about 3 years agoAnswered by John nightingLe via WorldNomads.com
+The trip for a month was about 800 GBP plus air fares, including much more expensive hotels in Pokhara and Kathmandu almost 4 years agoAnswered by John nightingLe via WorldNomads.com